Emellia Prokopik

-Emellia Prokopik (Note: Емелія Прокопик) (May 11, 1920 – December 17, 2015, born Mildred E. Prokopik) was a nun of the Catholic Church in Ukraine.
-She served for 12 years as Superior General of the sisters of the Order of Saint Basil the Great of the Province of Jesus, Lover of Humanity in Pennsylvania, what the first Ukrainian bishop in the US called "cradle of the Ukrainian Catholic Church in the United States."
+Emellia Prokopik, OSBM (Ukrainian: Емелія Прокопик, romanized: Emeliia Prokopyk; born Mildred E. Prokopik; May 11, 1920 – December 17, 2015) was a Ukrainian-American Catholic nun who served for 12 years as superior general of the Sisters of Saint Basil the Great.

 Youth, education, and vows

 She was born Mildred E. Prokopik to Annie Anna Kilar from Galicia, an area comprising parts of modern-day Poland and Ukraine, and Vasyl (also Wasyl) Prokopik from Ukraine.
 There were eight children, and they all went to St. Vladimir's Church.
 She was fluent in Ukrainian as well as English, Latin, and German, and she may have spoken Polish.
-She began high school at St. Basil Academy in Abington, Pennsylvania, and expressed her Eastern Christian spirituality by entering the Order of Saint Basil the Great before finishing high school, at age 16, on July 23, 1936.
+She began high school at St. Basil Academy in Abington, Pennsylvania.

+Prokopik expressed her Eastern Christian spirituality by entering the Order of Saint Basil the Great before finishing high school, at age 16, on July 23, 1936.
 Her first profession was on August 27, 1939, and she made her final vows before the Most Reverend Constantine Bohachevsky, the first Ukrainian Metropolitan (bishop) in the US, on August 27, 1945.
 Then she completed high school, where her teachers noted her talent and encouraged her to go on for higher education.
 She majored in Latin at Catholic University of America in Washington, DC for her BA, and Villanova University near Philadelphia, Pennsylvania for her MA.
 She began but did not complete doctoral studies in school administration at Fordham University.

 Sisters in her congregation study the writings of Basil the Great and other Eastern Fathers, and have a devotion to Mary.
 The church belongs to the Byzantine Rite and is in full communion with Roman Catholicism.
 Pope John Paul II wrote in paragraph 54 of Ut unum sint that the church "must breathe with her two lungs," meaning the union of Latin and Orthodox traditions.